Windows 11 23H2 new features and changes (September 2023 update)

 Diagnose network problems / Image: Microsoft

-Furthermore, the company is renaming “Chat” to “Microsoft Teams – Free,” and it’ll appear pinned in the Taskbar.
+Furthermore, the company is renaming “Chat” to “Microsoft Teams – Free,” which’ll appear pinned in the Taskbar.

 Windows 11 also ships with a new enhanced volume mixer in Quick Settings.
 The new experience brings a modern volume mixer that allows quick audio customization per app, with additional control to swap devices on the fly.